 Google also has future plans to expand this feature by letting you see how busy the foot traffic is in certain neighbourhoods or locations.
 Plus you'll be able to see this from the map itself, rather than a business's page.

 Apple Maps has a lot of that information thanks to partnerships with third party services like Yelp, Foursquare, and TripAdvisor, but not as much as Google Maps does.
-It doesn’t offer live updates on how busy a business is, but according to the iOS 14.5 beta there may be a crowd-sourced version of this feature coming in the very near future.
-Encrypted and anonymized, naturally.
+It doesn’t offer live updates on how busy a business is, and despite hints in the iOS 14.5 beta this feature is still missing as of the launch of IOS 16.

 Winner: Google Maps